📌Key Takeaways

 Frequently Asked Questions

-Q: How many calories should seniors eat daily?
+Q: How much protein should a 70-year-old eat daily?

 Downloadable Nutrition Resources